Coderrob/typescript-template/CONTRIBUTING.md

 ## 🙏 Recognition

-Contributors will be recognized in the README and release notes.
+Contributors will be recognized in the readme and release notes.

 ---